yanghz416/VHbbccPoCo/README.md

-# VHcc selection with PocketCoffea
+# VHcc with PocketCoffea

-# PocketCoffea VHcc setup
+1. Install Miniconda in your `/net/scratch_cms3a/username` area

-1. Install Miniconda in your /net/scratch_cms3a area
+2. Install PocketCoffea packages in a dedicated environment, then activate it
-2. Install PocketCoffea packages in a dedicated environment, then activate it 2a.
+   * 2a.
 (Temporarily): you may need to checkout the modified PocketCoffea version: https://github.com/andreypz/PocketCoffea/tree/dev-andrey
-   2b. recompile
+   * 2b. recompile
        ```
        pip install -e .
        ```
 1. Checkout this repo:
     ```
     git@github.com:cms-rwth/VHccPoCo.git